kirkiano/portfolio/code/README.md

-# Code
+# Code samples

-Samples of my software.
-Feedback is welcome.
+Small extracts from some of my repos.
+Feedback welcome.